tonnrueter/piamInterfaces/tutorial.md

   [remind2](https://github.com/pik-piam/remind2/blob/master/tests/testthat/test-convGDX2mif.R)
   and [coupling tests](https://github.com/remindmodel/remind/blob/develop/tests/testthat/test_20-coupled.R).
   If the variable is not normally reported, add a small `x` after the model abbreviation for it to be skipped in those tests.
+  New source abbreviations should be explained here and must be added to [`inst/sources.csv`](./inst/sources.csv).

 Additionally, some mappings use those columns:
 - `idx`: serial number of `variable`